 CDW Corporation (NASDAQ: CDW) is one of the world’s largest providers of tech products and services, and with such an immense number of employees and customers, fluent and frictionless communication has been a cornerstone of its success.
 Timely adoption of new practices is always a good idea, and that is where Intersog steps in.
 This case study showcases how a well-crafted mobile app brings value to the Fortune 500 company, allowing it to treamline its staff-client cooperation.

-CDW provides hi-tech equipment and services for clients across multiple industries including education, health care, enterprise, government, and more.
+CDW is an international provider of hi-tech equipment and IT services for clients across such industries as education, health care, enterprise, and government.
 Headquartered in Lincolnshire, Illinois, with offices in Canada and the UK, the corporation employs over 9,000 people worldwide and is ranked 149th on the Fortune 500 list.

 The app we built for CDW was meant to increase the efficiency of the in-house and external sales teams with the key point being the improvement of staff-client communication.